 Peppers, especially chili peppers, hold a special place in many gardens.
 These vibrant and delicious vegetables are fun to grow and can also be decorative.
-Just because you don’t have a garden to grow them in does not mean that you can’t grow them.
+Just because you don’t have a garden to grow peppers doesn’t mean that you can’t grow them.
 Growing peppers in planters is easy.
 Plus, when you grow peppers in pots, they can double as decorative plants on your patio or balcony.

 Growing Peppers in Containers

 Container garden peppers need two important things and those are water and light.
 These two things will determine where you will grow pepper plants in a container.
-First, your pepper will need 5 or more hours of direct sunlight.
+First, your pepper will need five or more hours of direct sunlight.
 The more light they can get, the better they will grow.
-Second, your pepper plant will be entirely dependent on you for water, so you will need to make sure that your container growing pepper plant is located somewhere that you will be able to easily get water to it on a daily basis.
+Second, your pepper plant is entirely dependent on you for water, so make sure that your container growing pepper plant is located somewhere that you will be able to easily get water to it on a daily basis.

-When planting your pepper plant into the container, use organic rich potting soil.
-Do not use regular garden soil.
+When planting your pepper plant into the container, use organic, rich potting soil; don’t use regular garden soil.
 Regular garden soil can compact and harm the roots while potting soil will stay aerated, which will give the roots room to grow well.

 Container garden peppers can be fertilized with compost tea or a slow release fertilizer once a month.

-Growing peppers in containers can be fun and makes these tasty vegetables available to many gardeners who do not have a traditional, in-the-ground garden.
+Growing peppers in containers can be fun and makes these tasty vegetables available to many gardeners who don’t have a traditional, in-the-ground garden.